group

 pebblestream:regex("Tags", ".*\\bverified\\b.*", "User always verified?")

-By placing his declaration in the comment in the header section of the Verification Status worksheet to obtain the results below.
+Placing this declaration in the comment section of the header section of the Verification Status worksheet produces the result below.

 Account IDAccount User #AmountUser Always Verified?